 Why choose the best Scuba mask

 So you want to get into scuba diving or it is already your hobby.
 Maybe you have just been on holiday & had a go at scuba diving & now have the bug for it.
-Well one of the first pieces of equipment you may want to buy is the best scuba mask you can afford.
-I can tell you from experience that being 50 feet down & having your mask leak, really does make for a poor dive!
-We have identified some of the best scuba masks out there for you, using all our years of knowledge & our own experiences.
+Well one of the first pieces of equipment you may want to buy is the best scuba diving masks you can afford.
+I can tell you from experience that being 50 feet down & having your scuba diving mask leak, really does make for a poor dive!
+We have identified some of the best scuba diving masks out there for you, using all our years of knowledge & our own experiences.

 What makes a good scuba mask